dwaite/connect/How-Sign-in-with-Apple-differs-from-OpenID-Connect.md

 ### Peculiarities

 - No UserInfo endpoint is provided, which means all of the claims about users have to be included in the (expiring and potentially large) `id_token`.
 - The `scope` value of only the very first request by an application is respected.
 If an application initially requests only the `name` scope, and the user allows it, it is then impossible to later also request the `email` scope.
 - The token endpoint does not accept `client_secret_basic` as a client authentication method (required for OpenID Connect certification) and which is actually the default method to use for Clients when there’s no Discovery document that says otherwise
 - Authentication at the token endpoint requires a (custom) JWT assertion as a `client_secret` in a `client_secret_post` authentication method whereas the more appropriate `private_key_jwt` authentication method as defined in RFC 7523 could have been used.
 - The Authorization Code grant type (for public Clients) does not use PKCE [RFC 7636] to avoid code injection and code replay attacks.
+- Including the `profile` scope in the request causes an error `invalid_request` "Application is not authorized to access the requested information."
+Instead, the non-standard scope `name` is how to request the user's name.
+- The user's name is only sent to the application in the POST request to the redirect URI (along with the authorization code), so is susceptible to injection attacks.

 ### Acknowledgements